 Anti coagulants prevent clotting in the blood vessels; vitamin E ranks high on the list.

 It is noteworthy that heart disease was almost unknown, and certainly heart attack very rare, prior to the refining of wheat flour, removing in the process the wheat germ oil and its tocopherols; the lignans too.
-It's is an important factor in the anti-coagulation of blood.
+It's an important factor in the anti-coagulation of blood.
 It helps to stop clots from forming.

 Do you have the signs of an imminent heart attack at your finger tips?
 It could save a life, even yours.